alkem-io/website/content/en/help-collaboration-tools/1-introduction.md

 ---
 # How to use Alkemio's collaboration tools?

-As a Host, I want an easy way to ask my Community questions to make progress on the Challenges.
 Discussions with the Alkemio Community brought forward that users want to contribute in multiple ways: to growing the community, to framing challenges, to building up shared knowledge.
 This is now possible!
 Our selection of collaboration tools now offers you the ability to start collaborating directly in the context.
-Not in a separate document, or miro board, or spreadsheet, but directly in a Space where you have also gathered the community, the Challenges, and the knowledge base.
+Not in a separate document, or miro board, or spreadsheet, but directly in a Space where you have also gathered the community, the Challenges, and the Knowledge base.

 In this Support page, we will explain what **types** the platform offers, **where** you can use them, and how the use of our **templates** can help you.

 ## Collaboration tool types
 To make progress on a set of Challenges, you need a way to share information with the community, gather knowledge or allow interaction between members.
-For each callout, question, or excercise, you may want to gather input in a different way.
+For each callout to the community, you may want to gather input in a different way.
 You may want short answers in a discussion, or more visual contributions in the form of a whiteboard.
-The platform offers you several collaboration tools, and will continue to expand these types, that you can use everywhere.
+The platform offers you several collaboration tools - and will continue to expand these types - that you can use everywhere.
 The current set of tools are:

 * **A Post** to start a discussion, send a message with information such as a guidance video, or to ask your community a question.
 Members are able to respond with short comments.
 * **A Call for posts** to gather information in a more structured way.
 As a lead you can choose to add some guiding questions or information fields that members have to fill in.
 Members are able to respond with a more extensive answer, including references, tags, and visuals.
 Also, other members can comment on the response of that member.